Surveying optically addressable spin qubits for quantum information and sensing technology: Overview of Candidate Spin Qubit Materials

-To be useful, spintronic materials must enable both single-spin addressability and long storage times at high levels of fidelity.
-These properties are, in turn, limited by the materials' spin-lattice relaxation ($T_1$) and spin decoherence times ($T_2$, also known as phase memory time). $T_1$ and $T_2$ represent the time it takes for the "longitudinal" and "transverse" magnitude of the spin state vector, respectively, to decay by a factor of e.
-In practical terms, $T_1$ is the lifetime of a non-Boltzmann population (Figure \ref{fig:quantumparameters}b), and, put simply by DiVincenzo \cite{divincenzoQuantumComputersQuantum1999}, $T_2$ characterises the interactions of a qubit with its environment.
-These interactions are ultimately responsible for causing a qubit in a generic (pure) state to relax to a mixed state, leading to the loss of quantum information via phase decoherence (Figure \ref{fig:quantumparameters}c).
-These parameters can be measured using electron spin resonance (ESR) techniques, which measure light/microwave absorptions and emissions from a material as a function of frequency or magnetic field strength (Figure \ref{fig:graphabs}). $T_2$ is typically measured by Hahn-Echo pulses but can also be determined from the homogeneous emission linewidth of its resonance frequency, $\Delta = (\pi T_2)^{-1}$ (Figure \ref{fig:quantumparameters}d).
-In practice, spin systems exhibit an inhomogeneously broadened linewidth, $T_2^*$, due to differences in the magnetic field, $\Delta$B, at the locations of otherwise equivalent spins (see Figure \ref{fig:quantumparameters}e).
-These differences are in turn due to differences in the locations and orientations of the electronic and/or nuclear spins that surround each measured spin.
-Following Chavhan \textit{et al.,} the relationship between $T_2$ and $T_2^*$ can be represented as 1/$T_2^*$ = 1/$T_2$ + $\gamma \approx$25 s, $T_2 \approx$440 $\mu$s and $T_2^* \approx$1.26 ms and $T_2^* \approx$0.2 $\mu$s) with a continuous wave (CW)-optical contrast up to 20$\%$ at 5 K \cite{Chejanovsky2021} (Figure \ref{fig:hBN_defects}f).
-Their inhomogeneous linewidths are also limited by the nuclear spin bath ($T_2^* \approx$1 $\mu$s and $T_2^* \approx$23 $\mu$s, $T_2 \approx$500 ns \cite{Singh2025, Singh2024b}.
-Investigations using the more strongly spin polarised T$_{x}$-T$_{z}$ transition in both crystals and 100 nm-thin films at 0.01$\%$ and 0.1$\%$, respectively, reveal similar spin dynamics and also suggests an ability to modulate Pc:PTP's spin properties according to sample thickness and spin concentration \cite{Mena2024}.
-These robust spin-optical properties can be maintained in Pc:PTP nanocrystals down to 200 nm with an optical contrast similar to equivalently sized NV$^-$diamond nanoparticles \cite{Ishiwata2025}.
+Single-molecule ODMR spectroscopy of pentacene molecules in a para-terphenyl matrix (Pc:PTP) has already been demonstrated at cryogenic temperatures in a series of remarkable works by Wrachtrup and colleagues \cite{Wrachtrup1993, Wrachtrup1993b, Kilin1998}.
+Only recently have pulsed experiments been performed to reveal contrast and spin coherence properties that are competitive with materials like NV$-$diamond at room temperature.
+The T$_\textrm{x}$-T$_\textrm{y}$ spin transition of a 0.1$\%$ crystal of Pc:PTP, grown using the Bridgman technique (Figure \ref{fig:pblock_FOAMs}c-d) demonstrates $T_1 \approx \,23$~$\mu$s, $T_2 \,\approx \,2.7$~$\mu$s and $T_2^* \, \approx\,$500~ns\cite{Singh2025, Singh2024b}.
+Investigations using the more strongly spin polarised T$_\textrm{x}$-T$_\textrm{z}$ transition in both crystals and 100~nm-thin films at 0.01$\%$ and 0.1$\%$, respectively, reveal similar spin dynamics and also suggest an ability to modulate Pc:PTP's spin properties according to sample thickness and spin concentration\cite{Mena2024}.
+These robust spin-optical properties can be maintained in Pc:PTP nanocrystals down to 200~nm with an optical contrast similar to equivalently sized NV-diamond nanoparticles \cite{Ishiwata2025}.
 When coated with a Pluronic F-127 polymer, these nanoparticles also display excellent biocompatibility with low toxicity over 72 hours according to \textit{in vitro} explorations, paving the way for their use in cell assay techniques.